Guardians of diamond Noor are murdered one-by-one when they uncover truth.

-He patted his other pocket to ensure that Noor was still safe in its hiding place.
-He had been surprised with the speed of events so far, and just hadn't had the time or opportunity to put it away safe.
-He took a final look around the room and walked out to Pringle who stood guard in the shadows outside.
+He patted his hidden pocket to ensure that Noor was still safe in its hiding place.
+He had been surprised with the speed of events so far, and just hadn't had the time or opportunity to send it away safely.

 “All done?” the man wanted to know.

 “For the moment," Pringle nodded.
 "Luminol will still pick up traces of the washed away blood though!”